Pilot dies after small plane crashes near Santa Clarita freeway

-SANTA CLARITA, Calif. -- A pilot was killed after a small plane crashed and erupted in flames near the northbound 14 Freeway in Santa Clarita Saturday morning, KTLA reported.
+SANTA CLARITA, Calif. -- A pilot was killed after a small plane crashed and erupted in flames near northbound state Route 14 in Santa Clarita Saturday morning, KTLA reported.

 Firefighters responded to the downed plane near the Newhall Avenue off-ramp following reports of an "aircraft emergency" at about 10:10 a.m. and found the aircraft completely engulfed in flames, the Los Angeles County Sheriff's Department said.